NumPy Binomial Distribution

 To determine the shape of the output array, examine the dimensions and sizes of the input arrays.
 The number of dimensions in the input arrays corresponds to the number of axes in the output array.
 Each dimension represents a specific axis along which the elements are distributed.

-For example, if the input arrays have compatible dimensions and sizes, the mathematical operations will result in an output array with the same size along each axis.
-If the dimensions and sizes are not compatible, broadcasting may occur, where the smaller array is repeated or stretched to match the size of the larger array along certain axes.
+If the input arrays have compatible dimensions and sizes, the output array will have the same size along each axis.
+If not, broadcasting may occur, where the smaller array is repeated or stretched to match the size of the larger array along certain axes.

 Visualizing Output Shape with Examples

-To visually represent the output shape in Python, use plotting libraries such as Matplotlib or Seaborn.
+To visually represent the output shape in Python, use plotting libraries such as Matplotlib.
 For example, to visualize a histogram of a list of numbers:

 import matplotlib.pyplot as plt